garrandall/popular-music-data/tracks/turning-tables-glee-cast-gwyneth-paltrow.md

 So, I won't let you close enough to hurt me, no
 I won't ask you, you to just desert me
-I cant give you, what you think you gave me
+I can't give you, what you think you gave me
 It's time to say goodbye to turning tables
 Turning tables